Is $3 million enough to retire?

 In short, yes.
 If you’ve managed to gather $3 million to fund your retirement, this should be more than enough to see you through in most cases.

-If we look at $3 million in a vacuum and ignore for now how it could grow via interest and investment, we can see that $3 million across 40 years equates to a generous $6,250 per month.
+If we examine $3 million in isolation and disregard for now how it could grow through interest and investment, we can see that $3 million over 40 years translates to a generous $6,250 per month.

 While this is a substantial amount, to properly determine whether this money is enough for you, we recommend asking yourself the following questions:

-• Can I guarantee myself a suitable ongoing income by correctly managing my money? – $3 million should be more than enough to give yourself a continual income, especially if you organize your savings wisely and invest, for instance, in an annuity with a lifetime income rider.
+Can I ensure a suitable ongoing income by managing my finances effectively? $3 million should be more than enough to provide a continual income, especially if you organize your savings wisely and invest, for instance, in an annuity with a lifetime income rider.

 How long will $3 million last in retirement?